This newsletter section is not intended to replace a repair manual, but rather aid to reduce

-aid to reduce the amount of time it takes you to make your repair.
+the amount of time it takes you to make your repair.
 The following is for OMC cobra lower gear cases 3L to 5.8L.
+It is taken

-It is taken for granted that at this point the lower gear case will be separated from the upper gear case, I will try to write
+for granted that at this point the lower gear case will be separated from the upper gear case, I will try to write instructions

-water is entering your lower unit one of the probable causes could be a worn propeller shaft and the seal could be worn due
+is entering your lower unit one of the probable causes could be a worn propeller shaft and the seal could be worn due to a

-to a bent prop shaft the characteristics of the prop shaft being bent and the more it is bent the faster the seal would wear
+bent prop shaft the characteristics of the prop shaft being bent and the more it is bent the faster the seal would wear out.

 if shaft is bent.
 If prop shaft has only bearing play and is not out of round just by changing bearing in most cases will